-Tlingit totem poles, Russian-era structures, and Sitka forest and wildlife are all highlighted at this fascinating historic preserve located just east of downtown.
-Begin your visit at the 113-acre park's visitor center, where you can learn about local history and people through artifacts, exhibits, and films.
+Tlingit totem poles, Russian-era structures, and Sitka forest and wildlife are all highlighted at this fascinating 113-acre historic preserve located just east of downtown on Baranof Island.
+Begin at the Visitor Center to learn about local history and people through artifacts, exhibits, and films.

-The Southeast Alaska Indian Cultural Center, located at the visitor center, where you can learn all about Northwest Coast native art through demonstrations or hands-on classes.
-Fans of Northwest Coast art will enjoy the National Historical Park's many fine totem poles, located both inside the visitor center and around the grounds.
-You can view the outdoor poles on a self-guided walking tour that will also include the Russian Bishop's House, an 1804 battle site, and the Russian Memorial.
-The site is situated on the scenic shores of Sitka Sound at the mouth of Indian River.
-Shorebirds, raptors, Sitka blacktail deer, river otters, and spawning salmon are among the wildlife you might see during your Sitka National Historical Park visit.
+The Southeast Alaska Indian Cultural Center, located at the visitor center, teaches Northwest Coast native art through demonstrations or hands-on classes.
+Enjoy the many fine totem poles inside the visitor center and around the grounds.
+You can view the outdoor poles on a self-guided walking tour that also includes the Russian Bishop's House, an 1804 battle site, and the Russian Memorial.
+The site is on the scenic shores of Sitka Sound at the mouth of Indian River.
+Shorebirds, raptors, Sitka blacktail deer, river otters, and spawning salmon are among the wildlife you might see during your visit.

-Annual Events and Festivals
+Check out Annual Events and Festivals

 These events are celebrated every year and are a great reason to visit Sitka: